Headstones & lawn memorials

 View options →Our process

-Design consultation: we discuss the grave at All Saints Churchyard, the family's wording and the preferred stone style, then prepare a design for approval before production.
+Design consultation: we listen to the family, review the grave details for All Saints Churchyard, and prepare a clear design with wording, material and finish choices agreed before production.

-Installation: once approved and made, the memorial is installed in line with cemetery regulations and recognised fixing standards.
+Installation: once approved and made, the memorial is installed by trained fitters using appropriate fixing methods and in line with cemetery regulations.

 Common questions

 Usually, yes.
-The cemetery or burial authority may need to approve the design, dimensions, material and inscription before work starts.
+The cemetery, council, churchyard or burial authority may need to approve the design, dimensions, material and inscription before work starts.
 Requirements vary depending on the section of the cemetery and council regulations.

-Timescales depend on grave settlement, cemetery approval, workshop schedule and access for installation.
-We explain the likely steps clearly before production begins.
+Timescales depend on grave settlement, design approval, workshop schedule and cemetery access.
+We explain the likely order of steps at enquiry stage so families in Sheffield know what needs to happen before installation.

-Possibly, but it depends on the grave section.
-Lawn sections often have tighter size schedules, while some older areas may allow different forms.
-We check the section requirements before making recommendations.
+Possibly, but the allowed size and memorial type depends on the grave section.
+Lawn sections often have tighter size schedules, while some older or traditional areas may allow different forms.
+We check before production so the design can be approved before it is made.

 Yes.
-We can discuss added dates, verses, matching lettering where possible, cleaning and renovation.
-If the stone needs inspection or temporary removal, we explain that before any work is agreed.
+We can discuss added inscriptions, matching lettering styles where possible, cleaning and renovation.
+If the existing stone needs inspection or removal for workshop lettering, we will explain that clearly before any work is agreed.

 Tell us about your plot or existing memorial.
 We will outline options, timings and costs with no obligation.